-- Adventurer Archaeologist: The apparent role of the riders in Hollywood and Singapore's version.
+- Adventurer Archaeologist: The apparent role of the riders in Hollywood and Singapore's versions.

-- Ancient Egypt: The setting of the ride in Hollywood and Singapore, though at Florida it's just a film set.
+- Ancient Egypt: The setting of the ride in Hollywood and Singapore, though in Florida it's just a film set.

 - New Powers as the Plot Demands: Imhotep seems to have gained some fancy new abilities this time around, like being able to plunge the riders into Egyptian Hell and back.